dbindel/cs6241-s25/web/hw/project-proposal.md

 layout: main
 ---

-**Due: October 17, 2021**
+**Due: March 11, 2025**

-The goal of this assignment is to get you rhinking about your final project.
+The goal of this assignment is to get you thinking about your final project.
 I would like a short (1-2 page) proposal of what you would like to do, and with whom you plan to work.
 Groups of 1-3 are fine, but should ideally be fixed for the remainder of the project.